-The glucoamylase enzyme preparation is used as a processing aid in distilled alcohol production and starch processing for glucose syrups production and other starch hydrolysates.
+The glucoamylase enzyme preparation is used as a processing aid in baking processes, brewing processes and starch processing for glucose syrups production and other starch hydrolysates.
 Generally, glucoamylase degrade starch into D-glucose.

-- during beverage alcohol (distilling) processes the glucoamylase is used in order to degrade gelatinised starch and dextrins into glucose and other fermentable sugars - during starch processing to produce syrups the glucoamylase degrades polysaccharides into glucose
+- during baking processes the glucoamylase degrades starch and dextrins into glucose that can be fermented by yeast. - during brewing processes the glucoamylase degrades starch into fermentable sugars. - during starch processing to produce syrups the glucoamylase degrades polysaccharides into glucose.